elixir-webrtc/ex_webrtc/guides/deploying/fly.md

 Elixir WebRTC-based apps can be easily deployed on [Fly.io](https://fly.io)!

-There are just two things you need to do:
+There are just three things you need to do:

 * configure a STUN server both on the client and server side
 * use a custom Fly.io IP filter on the server side

-In theory, configuring a STUN server just on one side should be enough but we recommend doing it on both sides.
+* slightly modify the auto-generated Dockerfile

 In JavaScript code: